Students Will Thrive in a Culture of Effort and Joy

 As you enter Mrs. Miner’s sixth grade classroom the first thing you notice is that all students are on task.
 Students are everywhere but all seem to be engaged in the learning target set forth by the teacher.
 Moreover, everyone seems happy!
 Students sit close to one another, smile often, and their quiet whispers are often punctuated by laughter.

 The room is clearly arranged to meet learners’ various needs.
 About half of the tables at the center of the room are filled with small groups of students talking quietly as they work on gathering and sharing information for a project.
 There are three study carrels on the back wall with signs above them that read, “Shhhh!
 Quiet Study Area!”
-One of the carrels houses a child who is independently reading and taking notes from an article.
+One of the carrels houses a student who is independently reading and taking notes from an article.

-Along another wall is a tall table with barstools for seating; there, students are working in groups of two with laptops open.
+Along another wall is a tall table with bar stools for seating; there, students are working in groups of two with laptops open.
 Mrs. Miner’s desk is in the far back corner of the room but it is empty.
 She sits at a kidney-shaped table near the front door working with three students.
 You notice that she occasionally points to the chart on the wall behind her to emphasize a point.

 When Mrs. Miner needs the attention of her class, she rings a bell and raises her hand.
 In seconds, all students but one turn toward her.
 Mrs. Miner politely asks the one student who has not come to attention to please follow directions.
 The student apologizes and looks at Mrs. Miner.
 She shares information with the students and asks for volunteers to summarize the work they have done.
 Many hands shoot up, as students are eager to share.
 In sharing, students are attentive, ask each other follow-up questions, make connections with one another, and often laugh.